If you want to dip dye your hair at home the right way, you came to the right place!

 Related: Best Home Hair Dye for Ombre Hair

 Be forewarned about trying this look at home.
-It is pretty messy, and you can mess it up making your hair extremely damaged and it will look awful.
-That will cause you to go into a salon to have it fixed.
+If you are not cautious enough, it can be messy, and you may mess it up making your hair damaged.
+In this case you might want to go into a salon to have it fixed.
 Otherwise, just be very careful and try to have fun with your look.